Have you ever wondered if there’s a secret to building the best relationship?

 To let yourself loose, try:

-Once you feel emotionally connected to your partner, bring up the benefits of counselling.
+Once you feel emotionally connected to your partner, bring up the benefits of counselling sessions.
 When couples reach this point of openness, many also find that marriage counselling is effective in strengthening communication and rebuilding trust in marriage (especially if that's one of your goals as a couple).

-Research shows that emotionally focused couples therapy can improve satisfaction and connection in a relationship.
+Research shows that Emotionally Focused Couples Therapy can improve satisfaction and emotional connection in a relationship.
 The experts from the study also followed up with couples who experienced the positive benefits.

 Mention the importance of collaboration in a relationship.
 This is especially helpful if your partner misunderstands therapy as an intervention that only helps couples with serious issues.